naeimzarei/Budgetopolis/Git Basics.md

 If you want to pull changes from the master branch to your own branch, you need to do the command: ```git checkout master```.
 This will change the working branch to the master branch.
 Then, you will need to do the follow command: ```git pull```.
 This will pull changes from the master branch to your local machine, under the master branch.
 Then, do: ```git checkout your-branch-name```.
 Finally, you will need to do: ```git merge master```.
 This will merge the master branch on your local branch, locally.

+Keep in mind, each time you call: ```git checkout branch-name```, Git changes your working directory to reflect the files on that branch that you checked out to.
+For instance, if you were originally in the master branch, switching to your branch would only show your branch's files in the directory that it was switched to.
+Your code editor's directory will reflect the changes, as you will see.
+Essentially, the folder that you have Budgetopolis would only show the files on the branch that you checked to.
+At any time, you can switch back to the original branch by doing this: ```git checkout original-working-branch```.

 # Markdown Basics

 Here is a link to a website that has a markdown cheat sheet, which I have found really useful: [Markdown Basics ](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).